Project Overview

 To explore approaches to gathering family input, create practitioner-friendly resources to support programs in gathering and using family input, and engage TANF and child support programs in formative learning cycles to test and refine the resources.

-Seeking feedback from families on how programs can better operate, improve services, and serve future families can create more effective and equitable social programs.
+Seeking feedback from families on how programs can better operate, improve services, and serve future families can create more effective social programs that meet the needs of the people they are intended to support.
 However, TANF and child support program and policy environments can present some barriers to engaging families in program improvement.

 MEF Associates